• Research

 In 2023, I took part in a collective translation workshop led by Allison Grimaldi Donahue at ICA Milan, where we translated (from English to Italian) texts by Stacy Szymaszek, Mary-Kim Arnold, Kimberly Alidio, Mirene Arsanios, and Kyle Dacuyan.
 The project culminated in a publication, now out of print.

-I’ve also worked on duo translations (from Italian to French): with Julien Marchand , on Narciso (1966–67), a short film by Marinella Pirelli, presented by Terzo Fronte at Art-o-Rama in Marseille (2024); and with Luc Benezet, on the second part of Non sempre ricordano (1977–1985), the epic poem by Patrizia Vicinelli (2025).
+I’ve also worked on duo translations (from Italian to French): with Julien Marchand , on Narciso (1966–67), a short film by Marinella Pirelli, presented by Terzo Fronte at Art-o-Rama in Marseille (2024); and with Luc Benezet, on the 1977 manifesto of Rivolta Femminile, Io dico io (I say I) which appeared in niqui causse review n.
+6 (January 2026), and on the second part of Non sempre ricordano (1977–1985), the epic poem by Patrizia Vicinelli, forthcoming in the volume Dire je est une solidarité, to be published by Éditions P.O.L.

 • NEEEEEEWS * * *

-Upcoming Conference: Typewriter Against my Knee on art writing and life writing, with keynote Daniela Cascella and a workshop led by Alison Grimaldi Ddonahue (19 June 2025, University of Sussex, Brighton)
+Typewriter Against my Knee, organised conference on art writing and life writing, with keynote Daniela Cascella and a workshop led by Alison Grimaldi Ddonahue (19 June 2025, University of Sussex, Brighton).